nitinuttarwar007/jquery-file-tree/README.md

 ###JSON
 - `name` and `type` keys required for all
 - `ext` is optional.
-If provided, a class (with the value of the key) will be added to <code>li</code>.
+If provided, a class (with the value of the key) will be added to `li`.
 This can be used to customize the folder/file icons
 - `children` must be provided only for folders
 - `readOnly` can be provided as a boolean for disabling select/checkbox on particular folder/file (applicable only when `mutliselect` is `true`)
 ```js